sg-s/xolotl/docs/source/howdoi.rst

 You can click on the linked (blue) text to inspect those properties, or reference them directly (e.g. ``x.AB.NaV``).

-...connect two compartments using a synapse?
+connect two compartments using a synapse?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Connect two compartments with an electrical synapse ::